Actindo-AG/Documentation/EDI/UserInterface/02a_Connections.md

     Driver name.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
-    Click this button to add a *BigCommerce* connection.
+    Click this button to add a *DataHub Exporter* connection.
 The *Create connection* view is displayed, see below.